copcio/copcio.github.io/DRAFT-SPEC.md

 # Credits

-COPC was designed in July 2021 by Andrew Bell, Howard Butler, and Connor Manning of [Hobu, Inc.](https://hobu.co).
+COPC was designed in July–September 2021 by Andrew Bell, Howard Butler, and Connor Manning of [Hobu, Inc.](https://hobu.co).
 [Entwine](https://entwine.io) and [Entwine Point Tile](https://entwine.io/entwine-point-tile.html) were also designed and developed by Connor Manning of [Hobu, Inc](https://hobu.co)